How to Prune and Stake Tomato Plants

 Photo by Angela West

-An easy way to stake a tomato plant, especially the vine-like indeterminate varieties, is tee pee, simply assembled with three bamboo stakes gathered near the top with wire or raffia to forma tripod.
-The open apparatus also allows airflow through the plant, which helps prevent problems with powdery mildew and funguses.
+An easy way to stake a tomato plant, especially the vine-like indeterminate varieties, is a teepee.
+Simply assembled with three bamboo stakes gathered near the top with wire or raffia to form a tripod.
+The open apparatus also allows airflow through the plant, which helps prevent problems with powdery mildew and fungus.

-For plants growing four feet or larger, it's a safe bet to support with a sturdy cage or trellis.
-Create circular cages with rolls of livestock fencing or concrete reinforcing wire cut into six foot lengths, bending the cut wires together to securely fasten the cylindrical shape.
-Place this over the young tomato plant, securing with two wooden stakes driven into the soil and tied to the cage.
+For plants growing four feet or larger, support them with a sturdy cage or trellis.
+Tomato cages are inexpensive and readily available.
+Or you can make your own using rolls of livestock fencing or concrete reinforcing wire cut into six-foot lengths, bending the cut wires together to securely fasten the cylindrical shape.
+Place the cage over the young tomato plant, securing it with two wooden stakes driven into the soil and tied to the cage.

 For row crops, consider a method using twine and posts nicknamed the "Florida Weave," popular for its ease of installation and adaptability.

-• Run the length of twine by the first tomato, in-between the two plants, then around the second stake in a figure eight pattern.
+2. Run the length of twine in between the two plants, then around the second stake in a figure-eight pattern.

-• As the plants grow, twine is added at 12 -18" intervals up the stakes.
+4. As the plants grow, add twine at 12 -18" intervals up the stakes.

-• Tuck in wayward stems to keep them tidily behind twine.
+5. Tuck in wayward stems to keep them tidily within the twine.

 Pruning Tomato Plants